2020 RTA Winter League

 Are you ready to bundle up and play tennis all winter?
-If so, the RTA Winter League is a good option for you.
-The league plays from November through the end of January with breaks for the holidays.
-The RTA Winter League does not count toward your USTA rating and USTA membership is not required.
+If so, the RTA Winter League is a good option for you!
+League play will begin the first week of December and run through February with breaks for the holidays.
+The RTA Winter League does not count toward your USTA NTRP rating and USTA membership is not required.

-Registration and payment ($19/player) will be done through TennisPoint.com.
+All registration and payment ($14/player) will be processed through tennispoint.com.

 City courts are billed through Millbrook at $30/match.

 Clay court facilities need to have access to hard courts in case courts are not playable due to the weather.
-If none are available, city courts will be used.
+If none are available, city courts should be reserved and used.